Why personalization matters

 A provider of clinical equipment triples form submission

 Brimit assisted Imdad in working out a comprehensive digital strategy that ensured a highly personalized user experience and improved lead generation.
 This involved integrating the Salesforce CRM with a Sitecore-based website and tailoring personalization.
-This was a very interesting case as Imdad had to comply with the different legislative restrictions and market peculiarities of the 10 countries where it operates.
+This was a very interesting case as Imdad had to comply with the various legislative restrictions and market peculiarities of the 10 countries where it operates.
 For instance, such restrictions prohibited the display of certain aesthetic medicine services on Imdad’s website.

-It’s high time to stop having second thoughts and invest in personalization.
+It’s time to stop having second thoughts and invest in personalization.
 It definitely pays off—in terms of both customer loyalty and revenue.